Meet the only mother-daughter duo competing in Tokyo | ExBulletin

 Gogel meanwhile makes her fourth Paralympic appearance in Tokyo.
 She competed in table tennis at the 2008 and 2012 Paralympic Games before transitioning to archery for the 2016 Paralympic Games in Rio.

-In her first table tennis match of the tournament, Rodrigues Lacerda lost 0-3 to the Norwegian Aida Dahlen, an opponent her mother fought several times before transitioning to archery.
-Next, Rodrigues Lacerda takes on China’s Huang Wenjuan.
+In her first table tennis match of the tournament, Rodrigues Lacerda lost 0-3 to Norway Aida Dahlen, an opponent her mother fought several times before transitioning to archery.
+Then Rodrigues Lacerda takes on China Huang Wenjuan.

 The women’s archery competition starts later this week.